 SUPPLIES

 You can use any watercolor paint.
 I prefer my small Windsor Newton paint set; it has a nice selection of colors.
 I also use Grumbacher Paints in the tubes.
 You can easily find these at any craft store like Lobby Hobby or Michaels.
 (Look for coupons online.)
-You can collect lots of paintbrushes, but it is better at the start to keep it simple with a few small, medium, and medium-large brushes and a combination of flats as well as rounded paintbrushes.
+You can collect lots of paintbrushes, but it is better at the start to keep it simple with a few small, medium, and medium-large brushes and a combination of flats and rounded paintbrushes.
 For these art lessons, I use Strathmore series 300 Watercolor paper.
 It is economical and available at Michaels and Hobby Lobby and online.

 PRINTABLE NOTES.